sepehrsaryazdi/camera_2d_lidar_calibration/README.md

 After setting up the environment, the following routine will produce the required ROS bags that will be fed into the library.

 1. Obtain the intrinsic and distortion parameters of the camera through any standard camera calibration method.
 Ensure the units of these parameters agree with the units of the chessboard.
 2. Setup the camera in an environment where you can recognise some features or structure in the LiDAR data (e.g. the boxes surrounding the Turtlebot in the picture above).
-This will assist with the calibration process later.
+This setup will assist in the calibration process later.
 3. Move either the camera or the wall and chessboard to a different position, ensuring that the left and right edges of the wall and chessboard are visible in the camera, and record a bag of approximately 10-20 seconds.
 4. Repeat step 3 for 5 to 10 times.
 5. Place the recorded bags in `~/ros2_ws/src/camera_2d_lidar_calibration/bags/`.
 6. Replace the `camera_intrinsic_matrix` and `distortion_coefficients` in `~/ros2_ws/src/camera_2d_lidar_calibration/config/params.yaml` with your camera's intrinsic and distortion parameters respectively.
-Replace `chessboard_square_size` with the physical size of the chessboard's square in units that agree with the camera intrinsic matrix and distortion coefficients.
-Replace `chessboard_inner_width` and `chessboard_inner_height` with the values defined by OpenCV's [camera calibration library](https://docs.opencv.org/4.x/d4/d94/tutorial_camera_calibration.html).
+Similarly, replace `chessboard_square_size` with the physical size of the chessboard's square in units that agree with the camera intrinsic matrix and distortion coefficients, and replace `chessboard_inner_width` and `chessboard_inner_height` according to the definitions used by OpenCV's [camera calibration library](https://docs.opencv.org/4.x/d4/d94/tutorial_camera_calibration.html).
-7. Install and run the camera 2D LiDAR calibration pipline using the steps below.
+7. Install and run the camera and 2D LiDAR calibration pipline using the steps below.

 ## Installation